Itinerary

 Optional Activities

-- Delve into the Templo Mayor Museum, situated beside archaeological remains of Tenochtitlán's principal temple with eight dedicated halls on Aztec culture
+- Delve into the Templo Mayor Museum, situated beside the archaeological remains of Tenochtitlán's principal temple, offering insights into Aztec culture across eight dedicated halls

-- Step inside the Palacio Postal (Palace of Mexican Post Office), a 1907 neo-plateresque architectural marvel with free access to impressive ground floor
+- Step inside the opulent Palacio Postal (Palace of Mexican Post Office), a stunning 1907 architectural marvel showcasing neo-plateresque style, with free access to its impressive ground floor

-- Ascend the Torre Latinoamericana, Mexico's oldest skyscraper, for panoramic views of the city and visit to its history museum
+- Ascend the historic Torre Latinoamericana, Mexico's oldest skyscraper, for breathtaking panoramic views of the city and a visit to its history museum

-- Admire the Palacio de Bellas Artes (Palace of Fine Arts), a UNESCO cultural hub housing remarkable murals by Diego Rivera and other celebrated artists
+- Admire the artistic grandeur of the Palacio de Bellas Artes (Palace of Fine Arts), a primary cultural hub and UNESCO site, housing remarkable murals by Diego Rivera

 Landmarks Centro Histórico Zócalo (Plaza de La Constitución) Metropolitan Cathedral Templo Mayor Museum Palacio Postal Torre Latinoamericana Palacio de Bellas Artes